Plus500 is an established online brokerage firm, specializing in CFD trading, that opened in 2008.

 Plus500 Broker Reviews

-Our review of Plus500 finds that they are a newbie friendly broker.
-They offer new investors and day traders, a large selection of underlying assets for CFD trading.
+Our review of Plus500 finds that they are made only for experienced traders.
+They offer their clients a large selection of underlying assets for CFD trading.

-Many investors choose to use Plus500 because of their simple and easy to use web-based trading platform.
+Many investors choose to use Plus500 because of their web-based trading platform.
 You will also find the mobile apps for iOS, Android, and Windows, which makes for easy trading on your Tablet and Phone.
 Any asset you want to trade, is available on their trading platform.
 Major Forex pairs, minor currency pairs, commodities, stock market indexes, and shares from all major stock exchanges.

 Crypto Currency investors will find the popular coins available including; Bitcoin, IOTA, Bitcoin Cash, NEO, Monero and Ethereum.
 Disclaimer: Crypto Trading Availability is subject to regulations.